 The internet has resulted in profound changes to the economics of selling media.
 Before, if one wanted one an album or a movie, the only option would be to go to the store and buy it.
 Now, however, piracy has presented itself as a cheaper and often, especially for very popular downloads, more convenient option, and traditional corporations are struggling to survive in this new environment.
 Why would anyone pay $10 for an album, they reason, when one can easily get it for free?
 Where is the revenue stream that artists need to survive going to come from?
 For years, many have tried to preserve the earlier way of doing things, enacting increasingly oppressive copyright laws to try to remove the option of piracy, but others have adapted: Apple’s iTunes store boasts an annual revenue of $2 billion, and a package of games known as the Humble Indie Bundle made $2 million on a pay-what-you-want model.
 Contrary to a simplistic view of the concept of the purely rational, self-interested Homo economicus, people are willing to pay for content even if they don’t have to.
 However, a more in-depth look at the situation, and a fuller interpretation of the idea of “rational self-interest”, reveals other factors: social and emotional considerations, the fact that voluntarily supporting artists may in fact be rational, and the fact that many people will pay if doing so is more convenient.
 It is convenience, the idea that time itself has a value, that is at the core of the issue.

 These new business models generally rely on the concept of microtransactions; rather than paying $10 for an album or $60 for a game, customers pay 99 cents for a song, 99 cents for an app or $1.50 for an episode of a television series.
 This has the advantage of democratizing the market – individual developers do not have the resources to create a movie or game that could sell for $60, but creating a $2.50 product is within their means.
 On the demand side, lower prices open up the market to teenagers, who have plenty of free time but cannot afford to pay the high prices of blockbuster mainstream content.
 This business model, however, is very difficult to implement; as an article in Wired points out: “Give a product away and it can go viral.
 Charge a single cent for it and you’re in an entirely different business, one of clawing and scratching for every customer”.
 The problem is not that everyone on the internet is selfish and unwilling to part with 99 cents for a product they like, it’s that the act of paying in itself is currently too inconvenient and uncomfortable.
-There are other crypto-currencies that are rising around the world such as bitconnect coins.
-If you would like more information, we suggest you join bitconnect and look around.
-It may not beat out Bitcoin, but people are starting to take notice and are using bitconnect coins for their micro-transactions.

 The problem is both a psychological and a practical one.
 The practical issue is one of convenience.
 Paying someone over the internet requires a tool such as credit cards or Paypal to tie into the financial system, and these tools have several weaknesses.
 The first is that each payment requires a considerable effort in itself – the effort of entering a credit card number, or the effort of logging in to Paypal can in itself be enough to turn away a potential customer.
 Receiving money is even more difficult, since it involves the complexities of setting up a merchant account.
 This obstacle is not significant for professionals who wish to make the internet economy their job, but mandate a level of commitment, posing a serious practical and especially psychological barrier to entry to curious, casual hobbyists.
 Finally, the system locks some people out entirely.
 If you are located in a third world country where, for example, Paypal only offers the option of sending money, it may even be impossible.
 If you are a teenager, bank policies and government regulations may make it impossible for you to participate in either buying or selling.